ofirydevops/ofirydevops/README.md

       - `admin:repo_hook`
       - `delete_repo` (Be carefull with this.
 If you do not have intention to destroy the `root` project, you can manage without `delete_repo`)

+- `github_org`
+  - Optional
+  - If specified, the repos of the org will be specified in the dropdowns of jenkins pipelines and github workflows in the generated repo.
+  - If not specified, the repos in the dropdowns will be the authenticated user personal repos (the user who created the `github_token`).

 - `jenkins_admin_username`
   - Required for `jenkins`
   - This will be used to be the admin username of the Jenkins server